JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 }
 ```

-**Note** As is the case for `transactionIsolation` and `readOnly` properties, this value is not directly managed by
+>As is the case for `transactionIsolation` and `readOnly` properties, this value is not directly managed by
-Exposed, but is simply relayed to the JDBC driver.
+>Exposed, but is simply relayed to the JDBC driver.
 Some drivers may not support implementing this limit.
+{style="note"}

-### Statement Interceptors
+## Statement Interceptors

 DSL operations within a transaction create SQL statements, on which commands like *Execute*, *Commit*, and *Rollback*
 are issued.
 Exposed provides